 Around 11:30am on Thursday, April 17th first responders attended a reported serious collision at the junction of North Shore Road and Rocky Lane in Hamilton parish.

-It appears that a car was being driven along North Shore Road when it collided with roadside barriers and went down an embankment.
+It appears that a motorcycle was being ridden along North Shore Road when a collision occurred with a male pedestrian.

 Commissioner of Police Michael DeSilva - 2014 marks a significant milestone in Bermuda as this year the Bermuda Police Service will celebrate 135 continuous years of service to our community.

 We are excited and honoured that we get an opportunity to share this milestone with the public that we serve.

 Traditionally during Police Week we have a number of activities that highlight policing and our partnerships within the community.

 Commissioner of Police Michael DeSilva - After an unfortunate slow start to the CCTV expansion project, I can report today that significant progress has now been made.